 3. Windows vs Air Conditioner

-Both rolling the windows down and running the air conditioner decrease fuel economy but comfort matters too.
+Both rolling the windows down and running the air conditioner decrease fuel economy, but comfort matters too.
 So if you want to save money on gas, roll your windows down when you’re traveling at lower speeds and use the air conditioner if you are traveling 55 mph or above.
-Following this simple rule will help you make your tank last longer.
+Following this simple rule will help you make your tank of gas last longer.

 4. Clean Out Your Car